photoprism/photoprism-docs/docs/developer-guide/index.md

 ![](https://dl.photoprism.app/img/diagrams/milestones.png)

-## Roadmap ##
+## Upcoming Features and Improvements ##

+Our [public roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which features are going to be implemented next.

+You are welcome to submit specific feature requests via [GitHub Issues](https://github.com/photoprism/photoprism/issues) if you have verified that no similar [idea](https://github.com/photoprism/photoprism/labels/idea) or [todo](https://github.com/photoprism/photoprism/labels/todo) already exists.
+Give ideas you like a thumbs-up 👍  , so that we know what is most popular.

 !!! example ""
     Our vision is to provide the most user- and privacy-friendly solution to keep your pictures organized and accessible.

-The [roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which features are going to be implemented next.

-You are welcome to submit specific feature requests via [GitHub Issues](https://github.com/photoprism/photoprism/issues) if you have verified that no similar [idea](https://github.com/photoprism/photoprism/labels/idea) or [todo](https://github.com/photoprism/photoprism/labels/todo) already exists.
-Give ideas you like a thumbs-up 👍  , so that we know what is most popular.

 ## Questions?